NDCLab/brainBox/brainy-ideas/readAloud-valence-jess/readme.md

 **Potential Future Extensions:**

 * Participant performance on the valenced passages could be re-analyzed using miscue analysis.
 * Balota et al. (2007) had participants code their own responses for speeded naming.
-This could be an interesting follow-up with a subset of participants who listen to their own recordings and code themselves (e.g., misspoke, didn't know how to pronounce the word, etc.), for comparison against the objective, third-party coding.
+This could be an interesting follow-up with a subset of participants who listen to their own recordings and code themselves (e.g., I misspoke, I didn't know how to pronounce the word, etc.), for comparison against the objective, third-party coding.
-* If analyses 1A/B or 2 show interesting behavioral results, the study could be extended to include EEG analyses.
+* If analyses 1A/B or 2 show interesting behavioral results, the study could be extended to include EEG analyses focused on the neural activity around the valence switches.